soerenkoehler/BatteryChargingNotificator/README.md

 ## Building from github

-IDE-specific files are not included in the repository.
+- Check out the repository.
+Then set up a local Android project in your preferred IDE.

-- Please set up yourself a local project in your preferred IDE.
+- IDE-specific files are **not** included in the repository.
+This includes `local.properties` as adviced by the boiler-plate code.
+Either create it yourself and let `sdk.dir` point to your Android SDK or let your IDE create it.
 - When committing changes, make sure that no local project files are committed (i.e. update `.gitignore`).

 ## Prebuild binaries